28 Dramatic Black Bedroom Ideas That Will Inspire You to Rethink the Hue

 Who says you can’t pair black with navy?
 Not this London bedroom!
 A sophisticated shade of bluish-black paint—think Black Blue by Farrow & Ball—plays up a navy upholstered headboard in style, as proven by Charlotte and Tom’s setup.
 Nightstands topped with a mirror and a gold lamp add an element of glam to the moody composition.

-Black walls provide a dark but dapper backdrop for warm, earth-toned textiles, like the rug and throw blanket we spotted in Lauren and Kevin’s Chicago master bedroom.
+Black walls provide a dark but dapper backdrop for warm, earth-toned textiles, like the rug and throw blanket we spotted in this Chicago master bedroom.
 Again, light-colored bedding offsets the darkness of the walls, adding balance to the room’s overall scheme.
 Don’t be afraid to put a bed in front of a window either.
 Sometimes this unconventional move can create a show-stopping focal point.

 You can’t go wrong with a black-and-white color scheme, especially if you’re committed to seeing the combo through your entire room, from walls and bedding to artwork and accessories.
 In this charming Portland home, the duo inspires a classic-meets-modern scheme that’s simple, yet refined.